freedomofpress/securedrop-builder/README.md

 After these steps, please rerun the command again.
 ```

-So, the next step is to build the wheels.
-To do this step, you will need the
+The next step is to build the wheels.
+To do this step, you will need an owner
-GPG key of @kushaldas and @conorsch @redshiftzero @emkll on the same user as
-the actual list of hashes will be signed by one of us.
+of the SecureDrop release key to build the wheel and sign the updated sha256sums file
+with the release key.
+If you're not sure who to ask, ping @redshiftzero for a pointer.

+### 1. Build wheels

+This must be done in an environment for building production artifacts:

 ```shell
 PKG_DIR=/home/user/code/securedrop-client make build-wheels
 ```

-This above command will let you know about any new wheels+sources.
+This above command will let you know about any new wheels + sources.
 It will
 build/download sources from PyPI (by verifying it against the sha256sums from
-the `Pipfile.lock` of the project).
+the `requirements.txt` of the project).

 Then navigate back to the project's code directory and run the following command.